1931 Salvadoran presidential election: Background

 Although Romero introduced several democratic reforms, he also issued a decree that banned worker's rallies and the spread of Marxist propaganda on 12 August 1930 to curb the rise in popularity of the Regional Federation of the Workers of El Salvador (FRTS).
 The National Guard arrested workers who protested the decree throughout August and September.
 In October, workers organized the Campaign for the Liberation of Political Prisoners, but this was also banned.
 In November, Romero released many who were arrested to diminish tensions with the workers, but on 21 December, General Enrique Leitzelar (the chief of the National Police) led a massacre in Santa Ana that killed worker leader Pedro Alonzo and seven others.

 Presidential candidates

-The presidential election had six candidates: Arturo Araujo of the Salvadoran Laborist Party (PLS), General Antonio Claramount Lucero of the Progressive Fraternal Party (PFP), Enrique Córdova of the National Development Party (PDN), Alberto Gómez Zárate of the Patriotic Action Party (PAP), General Maximiliano Hernández Martínez of the National Republican Party (PNR), and Miguel Tomás Molina of the Constitutional Party (PC).
+The presidential election had six candidates: Arturo Araujo of the Salvadoran Laborist Party (PLS), General Antonio Claramount Lucero of the Progressive Fraternal Party (PFP), Enrique Córdova of the National Development Party (PDN), Alberto Gómez Zárate of the Patriotic Action Party (PAP), Brigadier General Maximiliano Hernández Martínez of the National Republican Party (PNR), and Miguel Tomás Molina of the Constitutional Party (PC).
 Additionally, Prudencia Ayala attempted to run as El Salvador's first female presidential candidate, but the Supreme Court of Justice blocked her from running because she was a woman.